rashidkisejjere0784/Capstone-BSE30-Backend/README.md

 ## Overview

 This is a full-featured **E-commerce system** developed using **Node.js** (with the Express framework) for the back-end, **React** for the front-end, and **MongoDB** as the database for data storage.
-The system supports user authentication, product management, cart functionalities, and an admin interface to manage purchases and products.
+The system supports user authentication, product management, cart functionalities, and an admin interface to manage purchases and productsby adding and deleting products.

 ## Features